 Now where this could come in real handy is the next time my car repairman tells me one thing and, when the repair has been done, a whole different set of circumstances have occurred (resulting in a much higher bill — sigh).
 Yes I know that it can be illegal to videotape someone without their knowledge, but….

 Did I say videotape?
 Wow — does that date me, the RemoteCam is digital all the way.
 And rather than a few minutes of internal memory, you’re using the included 2GB micro-SD card, which will give you almost 30 minutes of recordings — of course you can pop the micro-SD card directly into a card reader, if you prefer, rather than use the RemoteCam’s USB socket.
 That’s also how you charge the internal battery for an hour’s worth of power (a LED indicates charging by flashing, btw).
+When it comes to indoor surveillance, one of the best hidden camera options with a smartphone app is reviewed in the Blink xt2 review.

 For all practical purposes, the RemoteCam functions like a USB storage device — you see it on the desktop, can double-click it open to get to the contents (or use a program, for example, ImageCapture on a Mac).
 The files are in folders that are created and if you want, you can always reformat the card afterwards.
+A more stealth hidden cam is the covert security camera we discuss in the Sirgawain battery operate mini spy camera review.

 The resolution of the color video is 740×480 at 30 fps (frames per second) — not something to play on a large HDTV screen, but adequate for viewing on laptops and mobile devices and uploading to sites like YouTube, etc. As for the pictures, they’re a bit more detailed since the resolution is 1280×1024 pixels.
 And you can set up the date/time just like it was a digital camera so that the files record this information as well — if using Windows, work with Notepad.
 No info is given what to do on a Mac though.